 How to get a Sidley Austin training contract

-Vacation scheme deadline (2016/7): 7 November 2016 (winter); 31 January 2017 (spring and summer)
+Vacation scheme deadline (2017/18): 6 November 2017 (winter); 31 January 2018 (spring and summer) (opens 1 October 2017)

 Sidley representatives attended seven law fairs in 2016: King's College London, UCL, LSE, Oxford, Cambridge, Bristol and Nottingham.
 Note that the firm considers applicants from a broader range of universities than these, so don't be put off if yours doesn't appear on the list.
 The firm also now organises open days in March and June.

 The firm launched a vacation scheme in summer 2013 and now receives around 1,000 applications for it each year, on top of the 400 it generally gets from candidates gunning straight for a training contract.
 Sidley tends to recruit the majority of its trainee intake from the vac scheme.

 The initial online form is similar for both routes and sets out to assess candidates' commercial awareness, academic record and work experience.
 The form includes a question asking applicants to describe a recent commercial issue.
 A graduate recruitment source tells us this is “the first question I look at when shortlisting candidates – it's a very telling question, as it reveals what interests applicants have and speaks to elements of their personality.”